 All Skutt Kilns come with a 2 year warranty.
-This warranty is included on the back cover of this manual.
-For details regarding what is covered in the warranty and how to obtain warranty service, please consult the warranty.
+This warranty is included in the bag that contained this manual.
+For details regarding how to obtain what is covered in the warranty and how to obtain warranty service, please consult the warranty.